-Frost tells us about his past with a “sigh” the gives the above lines an unhappy tone.
-This tone convinces us into thinking that Frost is telling us sullenly of a choice in the past about which he was not happy or contented in the present.
+Frost tells us about his past with a “sigh”, this gives the above lines an unhappy tone.
+This tone leads us into thinking that the speaker in the poem had to make a difficult choice.

 Function of Tone

-Tone in a piece of literature decides how it should be read by the readers.
+Tone, in a piece of literature, decides how they readers read a literary piece and how they should feel while they are reading it.
 It stimulates the readers to read a piece of literature as a serious, comical, spectacular or distressing.
-In addition, tone lends shape and life to a piece of literature because it reveals the writer’s attitude and creates a mood.
+In addition, tone lends shape and life to a piece of literature because it creates a mood.

-Moreover,tone bestows voice to characters and it throws light on the personalities and dispositions of characters that are better understood by the readers.
+Moreover, tone bestows voice to characters and it throws light on the personalities and dispositions of characters that readers understand better.